mkattus/Getting-and-Cleaning-Data-Assignment/README.md

 ## 2. Extract only the measurements on the mean and standard deviation for each measurement
-By reading the 'features_info.txt' included in the raw data set, you can deduce that measurements on the mean and standard deviation for the measurements included "mean" "Mean" "std" or "Std".
-I used the 'grep' function so search the variable names for those patterns, then used to 'select' function (dplyr package) to extract data that meant the requirements and created a new data set called 'select_data' that only includes only the measurements on the mean and standard deviation for each measurement, as well as participant ID and activity.
+By reading the 'features_info.txt' included in the raw data set, you can deduce that measurements on the mean and standard deviation for the measurements included "mean" "Mean" "std" or "Std" in their name.
+I used the 'grep' function along with normal expressions to find the variable names that include those patterns, then used to 'select' function (dplyr package) to extract data that met the requirements.
+The extracted data set is called 'select_data' and only includes the measurements on the mean and standard deviation for each measurement, and preserves participant ID and activity.

 ```
 mean_cols <- grep("[Mm]ean", colnames(data), value = TRUE)